 Smith has not the greatest of numbers in the shorter formats of ODI and T20I.
 Smith is an unorthodox player and isn’t the most pleasing to the eye with his shot selection but on the contrary, he has better numbers in Test Format averaging 62 in Test cricket.

-Now a batting fixture in Australia’s Test top order, but initially made his name as a bowler being New South Wales’ leading wicket-taker in the 2007-08 KFC T20 competition with nine scalps.
+Now a vital cog in Australia's batting unit, Smith initially made his name as a bowler - He was New South Wales' leading wicket-taker in the 2007-08 KFC T20 competition.

 Test Debut date : 13/07/2010